verrazzano/docs/content/en/docs/releasenotes/_index.md

 ---
 ## v1.6.0

+#### Features:
+- Added support for creating OCNE clusters from the Rancher console.
+- Added Thanos, which supports high availability and long-term metrics storage on top of Prometheus.
+- Added Fluent Operator, which, if you enable it, allows the use of Fluent Bit for log processing.

 #### Enhancements:
 - Enhanced the Verrazzano CLI to support installing and upgrading from a private registry and in disconnected environments.
 - Now, you can use customer-managed cert-manager instances with Verrazzano.

-#### Features:
 - Added support for Kubernetes v1.25 and v1.26.
-- Added support to create OCNE clusters from the Rancher console.
-- Added Thanos, which supports high availability and long-term metrics storage on top of Prometheus.
-- Added Fluent Operator to allow the use of Fluent Bit for log processing, if you enable it.

 #### Component version updates:
 - Argo CD v2.7.2